vedantgupta67/vedantgupta67/resume.md

 Vedant Gupta

-Education: Pursuing a Bachelor's Degree in Data Science at Northeastern University
+Education: Pursuing a Bachelor's Degree in Data Science at Northeastern University, expected to graduate 2027